clj-kondo/config/README.md

 Add "configs/rum", "configs/slingshot" to :config-paths in .clj-kondo/config.edn to activate configs.
 ```

-You can then add `"configs/rum"` and `"configs/slingshot"`  to your `:config-paths` in `config.edn` and Rum and Slinghot syntax will be recognized.
+To activate, you then add `"configs/rum"` and `"configs/slingshot"`  to your `:config-paths` in `config.edn` and Rum and Slinghot syntax will be recognized.

 ## License